Climate Change, a Pro-Life Issue

 The Catholic Church is consistently pro-life and Catholics want to apply our pro-life ethic consistently, so that our Catholic identity and our actions preserving life are firmly aligned.
 We reject that which deals death, illness, or destruction.
 In this way we live out our Christian identities more fully and deeply.

 Our pro-life stance calls us to ensure that every child reaches the fullness of their God-given physical health and intellectual abilities.
 Yet today, nearly one out of every six babies born in the U.S. has harmful mercury levels in his or her blood, which affects developing children’s brains, with the potential to cause brain damage, developmental disabilities, neurological disorders, lower intelligence, and learning difficulties.
-For example, coal-burning power plants are the largest human-caused source of mercury emissions to the air in the United States, according to the Environmental Protection Agency.
+Coal-burning power plants are the largest human-caused source of mercury emissions to the air in the United States, according to the Environmental Protection Agency.

 Shifting to cleaner, renewable energy for the health and safety – and very lives — of current and future generations isn’t just a critical pro-life issue, it’s also practical and doable.
 The developing world is leap-frogging over old-fashioned fossil-fuel power in favor of renewables.
 Solar installations are doubling every two years, with developing countries installing renewable energy projects at nearly double the rate of developed nations.
 The energy transition has begun, but we all have an obligation to ensure to ensure that it moves forward, with commitment and purpose.
 We are called to live life and live it abundantly!